Welcome to today's edition of the Rush 24-7 podcast.

 And it's their annual conference.

-They held a panel discussion about immigration and the Republican Party, and during the discussion, immigrant advocacy group, America's voice founder, Frank Shari spoke and said this.
+And during the discussion, immigrant advocacy group, America's voice founder, Frank Shari, spoke and said this.

-There is a tenacious, highly aggressive, very mobilized, anti-immigrant wing, a nativist wing of the Republican Party.
+There is a tenacious, highly aggressive, very mobilized anti-immigrant wing, a nativist wing of the Republican Party.

-There's certain groups that we all know, but there's also the conservative infotainment folks that uh the talk radio folks, the Rush Limbaugh that are really uh using this issue to both uh increase ratings and anger their listeners, and that's a very formidable force.
+There's certain groups that we all know, but there's also the conservative infotainment folks that the talk radio folks, the Rush Limbaughs, that are really using this issue to both increase ratings and anger their listeners.

 Okay, so again, here we are, folks, you and me, we are reactionaries.

-These Republicans have signed up with the Democrats, and they want amnesty, and they're calling it they're calling it uh uh immigration reform.
+These Republicans have signed up with the Democrats and they want amnesty and they're calling it immigration reform and they're agreeing with Democrats on this.

-These people persist in this really uh stupid notion and presumption that what I do here is dishonest.
+These people persist in this really stupid notion and presumption that what I do here is dishonest.

 That what I do here is calculated to achieve rating success.